OneShul is an online, independent, progressive minyan and virtual Jewish community open to anyone, anywhere, at any time.

 Who is your rabbi?

-As a peer led community, we are interested in working together to create the Judaism of the future.
-While many of us take on leadership positions teaching, providing spiritual support and leading prayer services, we believe in a spiritual democracy where we as a community make decisions and teach each other.
-Rabbis frequently teach classes, and we are very excited to have alternative Jewish spiritual leadership from volunteers.
+Our current spiritual director is a Kohenet ordained by the Hebrew Priestess Institute, and many of our prayer leaders are lay-leaders.
+We are interested in working together to create the Judaism of the future.
+While many of us take on leadership positions teaching, providing spiritual support and leading prayer services, we believe in a community respects the ability of all to teach each other.
+Rabbis frequently teach classes and write for our Parsha Blog, and we are very excited to have alternative Jewish spiritual leadership from volunteers.

 How can I become a part of the community?